Billy McKinney Player Props: Yankees vs. Rangers

-On Saturday, Billy McKinney (coming off going 1-for-3 with an RBI) and the New York Yankees face the Texas Rangers, whose starting pitcher will be Jon Gray.
-First pitch is at 4:05 PM ET.
+On Sunday, Billy McKinney (coming off going 1-for-3 with a home run and an RBI) and the New York Yankees face the Texas Rangers, whose starting pitcher will be Nathan Eovaldi.
+First pitch is at 1:35 PM ET.

-In his last game he had a one-hit showing (1-for-3) against the Rangers.
+He notched a home run while going 1-for-3 in his last game against the Rangers.

 Billy McKinney Game Info & Props vs. the Rangers